tpximpact/GCP-Data-Pipelines-DX/README.md

 ## Features

 - Collection of 10-20 Python cloud functions
-- Integration with Highball, Harvest, Forecast, and Pipedrive APIs
+- Integration with HiBob, Harvest, Forecast, and Pipedrive APIs
 - Pricing package containing reusable functions used across the cloud functions
 - Deployment to Google Cloud with Terraform
 - Package management using Poetry (with requirements.txt export)